timothysparg/symmetrical-octo-winner/explanation.md

 As illustrated in the diagram, the data flows through the system in the following sequence:

-1. **Fetch JSON Data**: The `RainfallReader` fetches rainfall data from the Hong Kong Weather API, converting the JSON response into `RainfallData` objects.
+1. **Fetch JSON Data**: The `RainfallReader` fetches rainfall data from the Hong Kong Weather API using RestClient, converting the JSON response into `RainfallData` objects with the help of Jackson annotations and Java streams.

 2. **Check if Data Exists/Changed**: The `ChangeDetectionProcessor` interacts with the `FileSystemRepository` to compare each incoming item with existing data:
    - If the item is new (not found in the repository), it's marked as new